decorator-factory/flake8-pep585/README.md

 - For a callable taking a `float` and returning an `int`, use `collections.abc.Callable[[float], int]`

 `typing.List`, `typing.Callable` etc. are now deprecated.
 This is pretty hard to discover, since these imports don't cause a deprecation warning.
-IDE don't help either: the "auto-import" feature often suggests importing a deprecated item.
+IDEs don't help either: the "auto-import" feature often suggests importing a deprecated item.

 This plugin lets you find these deprecated imports.